lerna/lerna/README.md

 # Applies version and skips `Select a new version for...` prompt
 ```

-Specify the repo version when publishing.
+Specify the repo version check when publishing.
 Useful for bypassing the user input prompt if you already know which version to publish.

 ### Updated